Rent Tax Credit

 Qualifying conditions for all claimants

-There are several conditions which must be met for all claims of the Rent Tax Credit.
+There are several conditions which must be met by all claimants of the Rent Tax Credit.

 Formal claim

-You must make a formal claim to receive the credit for 2022 by completing your Income Tax return for 2022.
-If you are claiming the credit for 2023, you will be able to make your claim in real time when the online facility becomes available on myAccount in the coming weeks.
+You must make a formal claim to receive the credit for 2023 by completing your 2023 Income Tax Return.
+If you are claiming the credit for 2024, you will be able to make your claim in real time through myAccount.

 Tenancy